weltliteratur/vossanto/theof/humans/statistics.md

 ### desks

-Extract the desks for the articles:
+Extract the desks of the articles:

 ``` bash
 export PYTHONIOENCODING=utf-8